 |Prerequisites||A basic understanding of molecular biology and access to a research laboratory with PCR and gel electrophoresis equipment are required for this project.|

 |Material Availability||The kit required for this project can only be purchased through a school or educational business.|

 |Safety||Adult supervision is required in the laboratory facility.|

 Figure 1.
-Using the GMO Investigator Kit, you can perform PCR and DNA electrophoresis, which is shown here (a gel is being loaded with DNA), to test for GMO-associated DNA sequences in food products.
+You can perform PCR and DNA electrophoresis, which is shown here (a gel is being loaded with DNA), to test for GMO-products.
 (Photo courtesy of Bio-Rad Laboratories, Inc.)